onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-07-02-2026.md

   - Working with dApps and clients to ensure readiness w.r.t the transaction fee increase
   - Replied to comments received on the FLIP
 - Storehouse ([#231](https://github.com/onflow/flow-okrs/issues/231))
-  - Testing on shadow node.
+  - Testing on shadow node (28 days without any issues)
+  - Create tools to generate and verfiy checkpoints for payloadless Trie.
 - Adding a nonce aware transaction pool to the EVM Gateway [#971](https://github.com/onflow/flow-evm-gateway/pull/971)
   - Mature fix to resolve the original issue reported by DFNS.
   - Working on the implementation.